danomatika/loaf/README.md

 The best place to start is to look at the examples included with loaf zip and on the [loaf Github repo](https://github.com/danomatika/loaf/tree/master/examples).

+There are also simple syntax lists for each of the three Lua bindings modules: of, osc, and loaf.
+These can be found in `doc/modules` and are a good place to start for creating autocompletion files for you favorite text editor.

 ### Setting Window Size

 By default, loaf starts as a 640x480 window.
 If you want a different resolution or to go fullscreen, you can simply call the corresponding OF functions in your script: